FC Aragvelebi

 FC Aragvelebi (საფეხბურთო კლუბი არაგველები) is a Georgian association football club based in Tbilisi.
-Following the 2024 season, they were promoted to Liga 4, the fourth tier of Georgian football.
+Currently they compete in Liga 4, the fourth tier of Georgian football.

 History

 Aragvelebi were formed on 28 September 2018 both as a club and football academy for children.
 Initially, the club won the Tbilisi Elite League and started taking part in the Youth League.
 In 2023, the senior team under head coach Soso Tchikaidze made a debut in the Regionuli Liga tournament.

 Aragvelebi won 13 matches out of 22 and finished 4th in Group A with forward Alex Pirtskhalava netting 24 goals.
 After this season, the team unveiled an ambitious plan to progress into the 4th tier.
 In the winter break, they announced signing former national U21 team member and 2016 Umaglesi Liga champion Davit Jikia among other players.

 In contrast with the previous year, Aragvelebi kept their title chase on track throughout the 2024 season.
 They dropped just eight points, scored 100 goals in 26 matches and sealed the regional league title with a game still in hand.
-With this achievement the team earned automatic promotion to Liga 4.
+With this achievement, the team earned automatic promotion to Liga 4.

+The team performed well enough there in 2025 to fight for a promotion spot up until the last round.
+Furthermore, they were leading twice their immediate rivals Guria with a two-goal margin in the final game of the season, but conceded deep into the injury time to finish just below the third place.